 Translated as breath control, this fourth stage of the eight limbs of yoga consists of breathing exercise techniques.
 The breathing exercises are designed for you to gain mastery over your respiratory process.

-Read Asana Pranayama Mudra Bandha
+Read also: Asana Pranayama Mudra Bandha

 There are over 100 types of Pranayamas which are known as ancient yogic breathing exercises and healing techniques.